 Chateau Puech Haut is in Saint-Drezery, a small village northeast of Montpellier.
 In Provence, a ‘Puech’ means a small hill.
 A ‘Puech Haut’ is a hill higher than the others.
 This wine comes from 60-70 year old vines and is a blend of 55% Grenache and 45% Syrah.
 Aged half in concrete and half in neutral barrel it is a special bottling made for Eric Solomon by Philippe Cambie for the US market.

-This version of Puech-Haut is the new release of one of my value wines from last year.
-The 2010 Puech-Haut was spectacular and I was excited to try the new release.
+This version of Puech-Haut is the new release of one of my value wines from last many years.
+The 2010 Puech-Haut was spectacular and I was excited to try this wine.

 This wine is a tremendous value and you should be able to find it for about $17.
 I bought a half case and will likely end up going back for more.